Nutrition Education Emphasis Cometencies

 Eastern Illinois University 's emphasis area is Nutrition Education.
 Regardless which area of dietetics one chooses to practice nutrition education is involved.
 Following are the Nutrition Education Emphasis Competencies, which are intertwined in both the coursework and the dietetic internship.
-At the completion of the program requirements the students receive a certificate designating them a Nutrition Education Specialist as awarded by the Society for Nutrition Education
+At the completion of the program requirements the students receive a certificate designating them a Nutrition Education Specialist as awarded by the Society for Nutrition Education and Behavior.

 - Use appropriate research and evaluation methodology to analyze and evaluate food and nutrition education research, issues, literature, materials, and programs

 - Design food and nutrition education programs and materials for diverse situations incorporating needs assessment; goals and outcome objectives; and appropriate theoretical frameworks, content, activities, materials; and evaluation

 - Implement food and nutrition education programs, effectively using oral and written communication, technology, the media, and marketing

 - Apply appropriate theories and techniques of education and the behavioral sciences to modify food behavior for individuals and groups.